cloudera/cloudera-scripts-for-log4j/README.md

         RUN_SCAN          If non-empty, runs a final scan for missed vulnerable files.
 This can take several hours.

 HDP Notes : Currently the HDP removal scrips works on folder `/user/`  on HDFS.
 Please modify/extent in The `hdp_log4j_jndi_removal.sh` around `line 19`.

+CDP Notes : By default, the script will scan all parcel directories.
+Therefore, it is advisable to deactivate and remove all obsolete/unused parcels.